-1. Project Description (10 points)
+PART H. APPLICATION NARRATIVE FY 2024-25

+Project Information

+Organization (Legal name)

+Project Title

+Project Area Boundaries

+Project Timeframe (Start and End Dates)

+,

+Do not alter application format and font size 10

+Application Narrative

-Briefly summarize the project in a clear and concise manner, including why the project is necessary, major deliverables, parties involved, and any connections to relevant local, regional, and/or State planning efforts.
-3-5 sentences maximum; Do not exceed the space provided.
+cise manner, including why the project is necessary, nnections to relevant local, regional, and/or State of exceed the space provided.

 2. Project Justification (30 points)

-- Describe the problems or deficiencies the project is attempting to address, as well as how the project will address the identified problems or deficiencies - Describe the ramifications and impact of not funding this project - Clearly define the existing issues surrounding the project (e.g., transportation issues, in-adequate transit services, impacts of heavy trucking on local streets, air pollution, etc.) - Competitive applications support the need for the project with empirical data - Describe how this project addresses issues raised - Do not exceed the space provided
+, oject is attempting to address, as well as how the or deficiencies

+Describe the ramifications and impact of not funding this project

+Clearly define the existing issues surrounding transit services, impacts of heavy trucking or the project (e.g., transportation issues, in-adequate local streets, air pollution, etc.)

+Competitive applications support the need for the project with empirical data

+Describe how this project addresses issues ra ised

+Do not exceed the space provided